 Watch Out For These Common Transmission Problems

 As a machine with hundreds of moving parts and separate systems, figuring out the source of that strange knocking sound your car recently started to make may feel like an episode of CSI.
-Do you need transmission repair?
-Is the engine in need of servicing?
+Do you need to take your transmission to the repair shop?
+Is the engine in need of service?

 What Does the Transmission Do?